 I just stumbled across an interesting ROV build based on PVC pipe over at instructibles.com that shows just how far you can take this pipes & wires approach.
 PVC has been a go-to material in the DIY crowd for ages.

 Just a quick note about those nylon bolts in that photo above.
 They expand from their dry length of 94mm to about 96mm when they are wet.
-This is just enough for them to become loose over a long underwater deployment unless over-tighten them going in.
+This is just enough for them to become loose over a long underwater deployment unless you over-tighten them considerably going in.
 We’ve retrieved several loggers where the bolts that were tight when the units were dry, but could be spun freely when then logger came out of the water.
 Fortunately the sliding cap design means the O-rings were held shut by the pressure at depth so that seal saved us from data loss.
 Our magnetometer flow-sensors are sensitive to the presence of metal, but if your sensor combination is not limited by that I’d suggest you use stainless steel or titanium bolts to hold the housings together.
 Or at least soak those nylon bolts in water for a few days before deployment so they are already expanded.
 Note that the nuts also expand and are hard to release due to the increased diameter of the bolt when everything is wet – give them a day or so to dry out and they become much easier to undo.

 Even stainless bolts corrode in seawater eventually, so lately we’ve been using SS bolts, with nylon nuts.
 That way even if the bolt threads are shot after a year (or two) in salt water, you can open your logger by cutting away the nut with a pair of clippers.
 Replacement bolts cost less than a fresh set of batteries, so you should probably add a new set of bolts whenever you change the AA cells.